-Again, this is very important because to really close sales, you'll need to send more than one email.
-If I'm doing a large scale promotion, I always ensure to include this link trigger at the bottom of each email.
+Again, this is very important because to really close sales you'll need to send more than one email.
+If I'm doing a large scale promotion, I always include this link trigger at the bottom of each email.

 For future broadcasts regarding that offer, I'll make sure to create a rule that excludes everyone on this specific tag.

 These tags can (and should) be deleted once you've completed a promotion and no longer need them.